DS-100/DS-100.github.io/index.md

 While we are working to make this class widely accessible in the initial ([beta](https://en.wikipedia.org/wiki/Software_release_life_cycle)) version of the class we plan to require the following (or equivalent):

-1. **Foundations of Data Science:** [**CS/INFO/Stat C8**](http://data8.org/fa16/)  This is an *excellent* class that covers much of the material in DS100 but at a higher level.
-This class provides basic exposure to python programming and working with tabular data as well as visualization, statistics, and ML.
+1. **Foundations of Data Science:** [**Data8**](http://data8.org/fa16/) covers much of the material in DS100 but at an introductory level.
+Data8 provides basic exposure to python programming and working with tabular data as well as visualization, statistics, and machine learning.

-1. **Computing:** *The Structure and Interpretation of Computer Programs* [**CS61a**](http://cs61a.org)  or *Computational Structures in Data Science* [**CS88**](http://cs88-website.github.io:)   These courses will provide additional background in python programming (e.g., *for loops*, *lambdas*, *debugging*, and *complexity*) that will enable DS100 to focus more on the concepts in Data Science and less on the details of programming in python.
-However, students that are proficient in python may request to have these pre-requisites waived.
+1. **Computing:** *The Structure and Interpretation of Computer Programs* [**CS61a**](http://cs61a.org)  or *Computational Structures in Data Science* [**CS88**](http://cs88-website.github.io).
+These courses provide additional background in python programming (e.g., *for loops*, *lambdas*, *debugging*, and *complexity*) that will enable DS100 to focus more on the concepts in Data Science and less on the details of programming in python.

-1. **Math:** *Calculus and Linear Algebra* ([Math 54](https://math.berkeley.edu/~nadler/54fall2015.html) or [EE 16a](http://inst.eecs.berkeley.edu/~ee16a/fa16/)): We will need some basic concepts like linear operators, eigenvectors, derivatives, and integrals to enable statistical inference and derive new prediction algorithms.
-Students with a strong mathematics background may be able to skip this prerequisite.  *This may be satisfied concurrently to DS100*
+1. **Math:** *Linear Algebra* ([Math 54](https://math.berkeley.edu/~nadler/54fall2015.html) or [EE 16a](http://inst.eecs.berkeley.edu/~ee16a/fa16/)): We will need some basic concepts like linear operators, eigenvectors, derivatives, and integrals to enable statistical inference and derive new prediction algorithms.
+This may be satisfied concurrently to DS100.

 ## Textbooks: